gazebosim/docs/tutorials/SDF/building_robot.md

 </sdf>
 ```

-Save the file, Navigate to the directory where you saved the file and launch the simulator:
+Save the file, navigate to the directory where you saved the file and launch the simulator:

-`ign gazebo car_demo.sdf`
+`ign gazebo building_robot.sdf`

 **Note**: You can name your file any name and save it anywhere on your computer.